a-laughlin/a-laughlin.github.io/_posts/2025-06-06-developer-productivity-metrics-meaning-evolution.md

 tags: [draft, Developer Productivity, Developer Experience, Developer Tools, Engineering Productivity, Engineering Optimization, DX, DevEx, DevProd]
 ---

 I recently tried to define developer productivity (DevProd) in the context of optimizing it.
 Reading more articles decreased my ability to concisely define it.
+Optimizing something ill-defined is a recipe for wasting time.
+Hopefully my learnings will help clarify it in your mind too.

 **Developer Productivity** is a standard productivity metric (input to output conversion efficiency) that has evolved to describe [collections of company-specified engineering metrics](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity-bae) that are more useful to optimize engineering stakeholder outcomes and business impact.
 The evolution also seems unfinished.
 Developer Productivity is a less frequent team name than User Experience (UX) and Developer Experience (DX, DevEx), despite its longer existence ¹.
 That tells me it isn't and likely won't become a field of expertise like the others - at least not with that name.
 Two reasons seem likely ([among](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [others](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity)): usefulness and accuracy.